CICD-Demo/restapis/demo/README.md

 Before building and running TicketMonster, you must generate the administration site with Forge.

 1. Ensure that you have [JBoss Forge](http://jboss.org/forge) installed.
-The current version of TicketMonster supports version 1.4.4.Final or higher of JBoss Forge.
+The current version of TicketMonster supports version 2.6.0.Final or higher of JBoss Forge.
+JBoss Developer Studio 8 is recommended, since it features JBoss Forge with all the necessary plugins for the TicketMonster app.

-2. Start JBoss Forge

-        $ forge

-3. Verify that the Forge plugin is installed by running

-        $ forge list-plugins

-   and verifying that `org.jboss.forge.angularjs-scaffoldx-plugin` is in the returned list.

-   The version of the installed plugin must be 1.0.4.Final or higher.
-The version is present in the output of this command and it appears like so: `org.jboss.forge.angularjs-scaffoldx-plugin:1.4.3.Final:1.0.4.Final-0b904c70-87c2-4ed9-9ec4-4868bfc02214`.
-The plugin version is the second version string (`1.0.4.Final`) listed in the output; the first version string (`1.4.3.Final`) is the Forge API version used by the plugin.

-4. If the outcome of the previous step was that the AngularJS plugin was not installed, do that now

-        $ forge install-plugin angularjs
+2. Start the JBoss Forge console in JBoss Developer Studio.
+This can be done from the Forge Console view.
+If the view is not already visible, it can be opened through the 'Window' menu: _Window_ -> _Show View_ -> _Other..._.
+Select the 'Forge Console' item in the dialog to open the Forge Console.
+Click the _Start_ button in the Forge Console tab, to start Forge.

-5. From the JBoss Forge prompt, execute the script for generating the administration site
+3. From the JBoss Forge prompt, browse to the 'demo' directory of the TicketMonster sources and execute the script for generating the administration site

+	    $ cd ticket-monster/demo
 	    $ run admin_layer.fsh

-Steps 3 and 4 need to be performed only once - after the plugin has been installed, it will be available on any subsequent runs of Forge.

-On step 5, answer _yes_ to all the the questions concerning patches.
-Deployment to JBoss EAP 6.2 is optional.
++
+    The git patches need to be applied manually.
+You can do so in JBoss Developer Studio, by opening the context-menu on the project (Right-click on the project) and then apply a git patch via _Team_ -> _Apply Patch..._.
+To apply the manual changes, apply the patch located in file _admin_layer_functional.patch_.
+Repeat the same for the file _admin_layer_graphics.patch_ if you want to apply the style changes for the generated administration site.

+4. Deployment to JBoss EAP 6.2 is optional.
+The project can be built and deployed to a running instance of JBoss EAP through the following command in JBoss Forge:

+	    $ build clean package jboss-as:deploy

 ## Building TicketMonster